InfoPeopleFilm ListArchiveLost FilmsTheaters

 Directed by F. Richard Jones

 The Elton Corporation production; distributed by United Artists Corporation. / Produced by Douglas Fairbanks.
-General manager Robert Fairbanks.
 Scenario by [?]
-Lotta Woods?, from a story by Elton Thomas (Douglas Fairbanks).
-Scenario editor Lotta Woods.
-Research director Dr. Arthur Woods.
-Consultants Wallace Smith and Eugene P. Lyle Jr. Main title by courtesy of Joseph B. Harris.
-Production manager Theodore Reed.
-Supervising art director Carl Oscar Borg.
-Associate artists Harry Oliver, Jack Holden, Francese Cugal, Edward M. Langley and Mario Larrinaga.
+Lotta Woods?, from a screen story by Elton Thomas (Douglas Fairbanks).
+Scenario editor, Lotta Woods.
+General manager, Robert Fairbanks.
+Research director, Dr. Arthur Woods.
+Consultants, Wallace Smith and Eugene P. Lyle Jr. Main title by courtesy of Joseph B. Harris.
+Production management by Theodore Reed.
+Supervising art director, Carl Oscar Borg.
+Associate artists, Harry Oliver, Jack Holden, Francese Cugal, Edward M. Langley and Mario Larrinaga.
 Set design by William Cameron Menzies.
-Costume and properties master Paul Burns.
-Technician William Davison.
-Assistant directors William J. Cowen and Lewis R. Foster.
+Costume and properties master, Paul Burns.
+Technician, William Davison.
+Assistant directors, William J. Cowen and Lewis R. Foster.
 Cinematography by Tony Gaudio.
-Associate photographer Abe Scholtz.
-Edited by William Nolan.
+Associate photographer, Abe Scholtz.
+Film editor, William Nolan.
 Original music by Arthur Kay. / © 1927 by The Elton Corporation [LP24831].
-New York premiere on 21 November 1927.
-General release 1 January 1928. / Standard 35mm spherical 1.37:1 format. / Pickford appears in cameo role. [?]
+Premiered 21 November 1927 in New York, New York.
+General release, 1 January 1928. / Standard 35mm spherical 1.33:1 format. / Pickford appears in cameo role. [?]
 An unidentified source credits George Barnes and Gregg Toland with the cinematography. [?]
 Website-IMDb indicates that there were Technicolor sequences in the film. / Silent film.

 Drama.